af83/dotfiles/README.md

 Dotfiles for servers
 ====================

-Packages for dev and staging servers:
+Packages for dev and staging servers

-vim screen tmux htop tree sysstat